 9. A website ensures your success over the long term

-In 2019, almost 4.4 billion people use the Internet, and more and more people are getting online.
+In 2020, almost 4.54 billion people (59% of the global population) use the Internet, and more and more people are getting online.

 Without a website, your business is invisible to these people.
 As we progress further into the digital era, your business will become invisible to everyone unless you invest in a website.